-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 Mortals:

 Pawns and nothing more.
-Corrupt, kill, or aid them as you see fit - they
+Corrupt, kill, or aid them as you see fit

 are of know value.